ouspg/CryptoCourse/Week5Exercises/README.md

 }
 ```

-The workflow of attack is something like this:
+The workflow of the attack is something like this:

   1. Change the MAC value in the first byte of the MAC and time the execution of the verification
   2. Change the MAC value in the second byte and time the execution of the verification.
   3. Repeat the change in byte value and the timing for all bytes of the MAC tag.

 Note, that there might be noise in the time.
+If you think you are doing everything perfectly, just try to run code again.

 **Can you figure out how Alice responded?**